r3vit/monolog-influxdb/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please use the issue tracker.

 ## Requirements
 Monolog InfluxDB works with PHP 7.0 or above.